On the weight distribution of the cosets of MDS codes: Specific cases of the weight distribution of the cosets of MDS codes

 \end{theorem}

-\begin{proof} The 1-st equality of~\eqref{eq4_Bon_w<=t} is obvious.
-The 2-nd one holds as the coset $\V^{(W)}$ has a unique leader of weight~$W$.
-The 3-rd relation of~\eqref{eq4_Bon_w<=t} is by the hypothesis.
-Finally, the last equality follows from \eqref{eq1_BonGenTransf}.
-Note, that $W\in\{2,3,\ldots,d-W-1\}$. \end{proof}
+\begin{proof} By the hypothesis, $W\in\{2,3,\ldots,d-W-1\}$.
+Then the 1-st equality of~\eqref{eq4_Bon_w<=t} follows from the definition of weight of a coset.
+Also, $B_W(\V^{(W)})=1$ as the coset $\V^{(W)}$ has a unique leader.
+Now the last equality follows from \eqref{eq1_BonGenTransf}. \end{proof}